 In line with the Penn State mission and values, the Office of Student Accountability and Conflict Response works to uphold these community and university standards through compassionate interventions in which students are heard, respected, and treated with dignity.
-These students, including student organizations leaders, have the developmental opportunity to participate in fair and impartial which resolution processes encourage accountability and responsible decision making: promote reflection and restoration; and reduce and prevent behavior which undermines student success and community safety.
+These students, including student organizations leaders, have developmental opportunity to participate in fair and impartial resolution processes which encourage accountability and responsible decision making: promote reflection and restoration; and reduce and prevent behavior which undermines student success and community safety.